The Proof You Keep

 The hard part is not "fine-tuning a model."
 That's the least hard part.

-The hard part is the workflow around the model: getting real reviewed decisions into the training pipeline, maintaining evaluation rigor as the model evolves, proving to regulators that the model that scored an FDA submission last quarter is the same model that scored it this quarter.
+The hard part is the workflow around the model: getting real reviewed work into the training pipeline, maintaining evaluation rigor as the model evolves, proving to regulators that the model that scored an FDA submission last quarter is the same model that scored it this quarter.

 - Run the workflow your team already knows.